cmower/ik_ros/README.md

 Inverse kinematics integration for ROS.
 This package provides a standardized interface for IK solvers and ROS.

+**NOTE**: this package is apart of a wider framework that is planned to be made publicly available in the near future.
+As such, the examples will not currently work.

 # System overview

 ![alt text](https://github.com/cmower/ik_ros/blob/master/doc/ik_ros_sys_overview.png?raw=true)